Our Senior School teachers are enthusiastic and well-qualified subject specialists.

 We host regular concerts, plus masterclasses, workshops and an annual house music competition.
 Further popular activities include our Young Musician of the Year award, our annual JS Bach Day and our annual Composition Competition.

-Highgate’s Religion and Philosophy Department aims to help young people engage creatively with the depth and breadth of reality.
-Within our Sixth Form, we follow the Cambridge Pre-U, with our sixth formers able to opt for either Theology or Philosophy.
+Highgate’s Religion and Philosophy department aims to help young people engage creatively with the depth and breadth of reality.
+Within our Sixth Form, we offer two A levels for pupils to opt for; either Theology or Philosophy.
 Our sixth formers attend talks by high profile speakers, such as Professor Laurie Zoloth of University of Chicago and Professor David Ford from University of Cambridge.

 Politics is a non-examined course offered in Year 11.
 Non-examined courses are subjects generally not taught formally below our Sixth Form.